The Foodies Guide to Turkish Food

-But when it comes to the foodie circuit, Turkish food seems to get overlooked – at least it does back in our hometown Vancouver, British Columbia.
+But when it comes to the foodie circuit, Turkish food seems to get overlooked – at least it does in our hometown of Vancouver, British Columbia.
 It seems that Greek food gets all the attention.
 I must confess that prior to visiting Turkey, I was guilty of not being able to properly define Turkish cuisine.

 So, on my last trip to Turkey I made it my mission to rectify this lack of knowledge by stuffing my face with as much Turkish food as possible.
 A tough job, I know.
 But all in the name of research!